MrPlotert/CustomShellCSharp/README.md

 # CustomShellCSharp

 A modular command-line shell written in **C#** and built completely from scratch as a learning project.
-The goal of this project is to create an extensible shell where every command is its own class, making it easy to maintain, understand, and expand over time.
+The goal of this project is to create an extensible shell where every command is its own class, making it easy to maintain and expand over time.

 ---